-Expectations for fellows
+Expectations for Fellows

+The GGP demands a high level of commitment from its participants.
+Fellows are required to meet all deadlines for completion and revision of documents, submission of materials to mentors and submission to the GGP program.
 Fellows are required to have a mentor to consult with throughout the fellowship year.
 This may be an experienced researcher/grant writer from their own department or program, or an experienced researcher/grant writer from another department, university or program.
 Fellows generally select their own mentors.
-If requested, the GGP Director may be able to provide recommendations or assistance in making contact with potential mentors.
-The mentor will be requested to provide short written feedback on 4 key milestones in the program.
+If requested, the GGP director may be able to provide recommendations or assistance in making contact with potential mentors.
+Fellows are expected to attend the two full day in-person sessions even if this attendance is done virtually.

-Expectations of sponsoring departments and programs
+Expectations of Sponsoring Departments and Programs

-To be considered for participation, candidates must submit a letter of support from their department chairs, including explicit commitment of:
+To be considered for participation, candidates must submit a letter of support from their Department Chairs, including explicit commitment of:

-- At least 20 percent protected time to complete grant-writing activities.
-Letters of support from the sponsoring department chair or program director, required as a component of the GGP application, must specify the amount of protected time that will be given if the applicant is accepted into the program.
+- At least 20 percent protected time to complete grant writing activities.
+Letters of support from the sponsoring Department Chair or Program Director, required as a component of the GGP application, must specify the amount of protected time that will be given if the applicant is accepted into the program.